SAU 15 is made up of the communities of Auburn, Candia and Hooksett.

 The town of Candia is located in Rockingham County, New Hampshire.
 Candia has a beautiful rural setting and a long agricultural history.

-According to the United States Census Bureau, the town has a total area of 30.6 square miles.
+According to the United States Census Bureau, the town has a total area of 30.3 square miles of land and 0.2 square miles of inland water area.
 Candia is bordered by Deerfield to the north, Hooksett to the west, Auburn and Chester to the south, and Raymond to the east.

 The town is located between Manchester, the state’s largest city, and Concord, the state capital.
 A prominent landmark is Robie’s Country Store, a National Historic Landmark and a frequent stop for presidential candidates during the New Hampshire primary.

 The total land area of the town is 36.3 square miles.
 Its close proximity to Interstates 93, 293, and 101 make it an ideal location for commuters.